Self-Defense Awareness & Familiarization Exchange

 NSDI's “S.A.F.E.”
 PROGRAM is an initiative to STOP Violence Against Teenaged and Adult Women.

 “S.A.F.E.”(an acronym for Self-defense Awareness & Familiarization Exchange) is an unparalleled 2-hour educational awareness, crime-victim prevention program – encompassing Strategies, Techniques, Options, and Prevention- that provides teenaged & adult women with information that may reduce their risk of exposure to violence and introduces them to the physical aspects of self-defense.

 Teaching that "90% of self-defense is awareness, risk reduction, and avoiding confrontation; and only 10% is physical"; and focusing on both mental and physical preparedness, S.A.F.E. provides women with solid public safety-awareness information to incorporate into their everyday lives.

-S.A.F.E. was developed as an introduction to the 12 hour R.A.D.
+S.A.F.E. was developed as an introduction to the 12-hour R.A.D.
 (Rape Aggression Defense) program, also offered by the SU Police Department.
-All classes are conducted by a NSDI S.A.F.E.
-Certified Instructor.
+All classes are conducted by

 S.A.F.E. classes may be requested by SU students, faculty, or staff.
 This program is excellent for large groups.

 - The 17-minute motivational video that is shown as part of every program (which is narrated by Emmy

 - A 1 1/2 hour familiarization with what physical self-defense is about.